Programs to support your spiritual growth and exploration

 Since its inception, CURW has provided a variety of programs and projects that stimulate and expand the religious imagination of Cornell students, faculty and staff.
 The Office of Spirituality and Meaning-Making (OSMM) has built upon this great tradition by creating new programs and expanding the reach of existing programs to a broader audience.
 Some of these programs have been developed and sustained by generous benefactors, while others are collaborative efforts between OSMM and various university departments.
 Each program is open to the entire university community and the general public.

-Care Groups are non-judgmental spaces for students to support each other and to engage in deeper conversations around faith, meaning, and spirituality.
+Care Groups are non-judgmental spaces for students to support each other and to engage in spiritual wellness and deeper conversations around faith, meaning, and spirituality.
 Some groups are religious, and some are open to nonreligious spirituality.

 Interfaith at Cornell

 Interfaith at Cornell includes everyone… whether you are religious, spiritual, or nonreligious, and wherever you are on your individual journey.
 We create spaces to connect, explore, share, listen, and question together.

 Cornell University is a vibrant and global multifaith community with individuals from all major world religions and over 40 religious, spiritual, and secular student organizations.
 The Office of Spirituality and Meaning-Making works with the student-led Interfaith Council at Cornell to create opportunities for interfaith learning and friendship.

 Want to get involved?
 Have a question about club funding?
 Email the Council at email@example.com